 Students are expected to take exams at the times scheduled on the course calendar.
+Students may make up a maximum of four missed exams during the nursing program.
 A student who must be absent from the exam must notify faculty by email or office phone prior to the start time of the exam.
-Students may make up no more than 4 missed exams during the nursing program.
 Failure to notify faculty by one of the acceptable methods will result in a 10% reduction in the make-up exam score.
 The make-up exam will be an alternate equivalent form of the original exam and will be administered near the end of the semester as published on the course calendar.
 Failure to take the make-up exam on the date and time scheduled will result in a grade of zero (0) for the exam.